 Contact Our Houston Offshore Workers Injury Law Firm Today

 As an offshore worker, you have rights.
-Whether The Jones Act covers you, or you are eligible to take legal action under general maritime law, the lawyers at Michael P. Fleming & Associates, P.C., can help.
+Whether The Jones Act covers you, or you are eligible to take legal action under general maritime law, the lawyers at Fleming Law, P.C., can help.
 We know that the laws surrounding accidents at sea can be confusing.
 So, let our team of knowledgeable attorneys evaluate your case and inform you of your rights and legal options.

 Contact one of our Houston personal injury lawyers by calling or reaching us online today.
 Our initial consultations are always free, and you won’t pay us anything unless we recover fair compensation for you.